-The political crisis around the war showed political liberty and empire to be clashing components.
-The criticism could be taken as a threat to the empire and its unity.
+The political crisis around the war showed the contention between political liberty and empire.
+The dissent could have been taken as a threat to the empire and its unity.
 It allowed traditional opponents of empire to seize eagerly upon the existence of a Jewish factor in South Africa as irrefutable proof of the inherent hypocrisy and corruption of the much-vaunted imperial mission.
-But it was outstanding in emphasizing the tension between imperial rule and freedom calling into question the liberal character of England.
-The supporters of the government saw no clash: it was a war for African and political equality, thus equating the African population's rights with England's rule.
-For them the war was in line with England's stand for liberal ideals.
-The opponents of the war contended that in the name of a “liberal mode of power” the Boers should not be coerced.
-Furthermore, the freedom of the home country was threatened as well.
-Left-leaning Liberal J. A. Hobson clearly asked:
+But above all, it emphasized the tension between imperial rule and freedom, calling into question the liberal character of England itself.
+Supporters of the government saw no clash: it was a war for Africa and political equality and, thus, equated the rights of the African population with England's rule.
+For them, the war was in line with England's stand for liberal ideals.
+The opponents of the war contended that in the name of a “liberal mode of power,” the Boers should not be coerced.
+Furthermore, the freedom of the home country was also threatened.
+Left-leaning Liberal J. A. Hobson posed the question clearly:

 Does anyone seriously suppose that a great war could be undertaken by any European State, or a great State loan subscribed, if the house of Rothschild and its connexions set their face against it?

-British freedom was circumvented by capitalists who have deceived them and tricked them into the war, thereby thwarting the very essence of a free political choice, of political liberty.
-The upsurge of patriotism in the khaki election of 1900 signaled the end of the concern about the English identity, and called off most of the Jew-baiting too.
+British freedom was being circumvented by capitalists who deceived them and tricked them into the war, thereby thwarting the very essence of a free political choice, of political liberty.
+The upsurge of patriotism in the khaki election of 1900 signaled the end of the concern about English identity and called off most of the Jew-baiting.

-The heads-on clash between major loyalties – empire and liberalism – might explain why antisemitism took such a central role in the discourse.
-The main blame for involving the government in the Boer war fell on the capitalists who were standing to gain from the war.
-Since some of the capitalists were Jews, the accusation against “The Jews” as instigators of the war followed “logically”.
-They were the robbers who took away from the English people its free political choice.
-So, the criticism which pitched empire against liberal ideals, tore at the core of “Englishness”, but was mollified by revealing it as an act of alien elements.
+The head-on clash between the major loyalties—empire and liberalism—might explain why antisemitism assumed such a central role in the discourse.
+The main blame for involving the government in the Boer War fell on the capitalists who most stood to gain from the campaign.
+Since some of the capitalists were Jews, the accusation against “The Jews” as instigators of the war followed “logically.”
+They were the robbers who had stolen from the English people their political free choice.
+The criticism that pitched empire against liberal ideals tore at the core of “Englishness” but was mollified by revealing itself as an act of alien elements.

 The Aliens Act